 Your dog does not care, but there are different types of this root.
 It’s no wonder opinions on taste differ.
 With such a pungent flavor, it’s curious why people eat Raphanus sativus (the scientific name for radish).

 We aren’t trying to beat up on this commonly cultivated crop.
-It really is not a great food choice for dogs.
+It really is not a great food choice for dogs, although we are reconsidering after watching this video!

 About Those Tossed Salads